elliotthilaire/twomushrooms.com/README.md

 # README.md

-This is the code behind http://twomushrooms.com, a showcase of photos taken .
+This is the code behind http://twomushrooms.com, a project to share some of the photos I have taken.

 ## Requirements